 If stain and/or mildew are severe, bleach quantities may be increased.
 View the stain chart for removal of specific stains.

 Preventative Maintenance For Sunbrella Outdoor Cushions & Fabrics

 Re-treating Sunbrella Fabric For Easy Cleaning

 Sunbrella fabrics have a special finish that enhances water repellency.
 The finish is designed to last for several years of normal use, but may be refreshed after a thorough cleaning or extended use.
-Glen Raven (the manufacturer of Sunbrella fabrics) recommends 303 High Tech Fabric Guard™ as the preferred re-treatment product for Sunbrella fabrics.
+Glen Raven (the manufacturer of Sunbrella fabrics) recommends ONLY 303 High Tech Fabric Guard™ as the preferred re-treatment product for Sunbrella fabrics.